SWENGG4Y2023/SWENGG4Y2023Team02/Assignment01/SRS.md

    -  ### **5.3 Security Requirements**

       This system is provided with authentication without which no member can pass.
 So only the legitimate members are allowed to use the application.
 If the legitimate member's share the authentication information, then the system is open to outsiders.
-Security requirements for a gym app refer to the measures that should be taken to ensure the protection of member data and prevent unauthorized access to the app or its features.
-Here are some key security requirements that should be considered for a gym app:
+Security requirements for a health & fitness app refer to the measures that should be taken to ensure the protection of member data and prevent unauthorized access to the app or its features.
+Here are some key security requirements that should be considered for a fitness app:
         -  Secure data storage: applications should securely store member data on the device and ensure that sensitive data such as passwords, credit card details, or other personal information is encrypted and protected.
         -  Secure data transmission: Applications should use secure protocols like HTTPS to encrypt data transmitted between the mobile device / PC and server to prevent man-in-the-middle attacks.
         -  User authentication and authorization: Applications should provide secure user authentication and authorization mechanisms, such as two-factor authentication, to ensure that only authorized members can access sensitive data or functionality.